danfuzz/samizdat/README.md

   syntax.

   Finally, *Samizdat Layer 0* defines an executable parse tree format.
-This format, along with API defined by the minimal core library, are the analog to a bytecode specification in systems that are bytecode-based.
+This format, along with API defined by the primitively-defined part of the core library, are the analog to a bytecode specification in systems that are bytecode-based.

   The language parser and runtime do the bare minimum of error checking, attempting to fail fast in the face of an error but not to